SebastiaanJohn/computational-musicology-portfolio/README.md

 Spotify holds all (and only) the studio albums of Kanye West; hence I don't suspect there will be any significant limitations.

 ## Typical Tracks
-1. Kanye West - Heartless (808s & Heartbreak)
-  One of the most iconic Kanye West tracks.
+1. Kanye West - Heartless (808s & Heartbreak): One of the most iconic Kanye West tracks.
 Lots of auto tune and minimalistic songwriting.
 This is probably the era of Kanye tracks that most people remember.
-2. Kanye West - Bound 2 (Yeezus)
+2. Kanye West - Bound 2 (Yeezus): Very different track from the rest of Yeezus, however, still very typical Kanye West.

 ## Atypical Tracks
-1. Kanye West, Sunday Service Choir - Every Hour (Jesus is King)
+1. Kanye West, Sunday Service Choir - Every Hour (Jesus is King): A big departure from previous work.
+Jesus is King is a gospel album, with the first track _Every Hour_ being in a very different style then done before.
-2. Kanye West - I Thought About Killing You (ye)
+2. Kanye West - I Thought About Killing You (ye): Very slow song that is in sharp contrast to the bass heavy tracks released earlier by Kanye.